shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “I’ll meet you down there.”

-Ersatzica met Fersen at the bottom and rolled the paper.
+Ersatzica met Fersen at the bottom and unrolled the paper.
 It was a map, with a big circle around the *two* lookouts on this side of the plateau.
 “She wants me to build her *two* lookouts?”

 “I know where that’s at.”
 Fersen motioned for Ersatzica to follow.

 “Thanks.
 I can’t remember the last time I’ve been to this valley.”

 “Yeah it’s pretty off limits.
 I only come down here to get a special plant that grows here.
 The apothecary uses it quite often.”
 Fersen led Ersatzica to the first location.
+“You know, for medicinal purposes.
+Though I prefer recreational.”

 It was on an embankment that sloped downward into a short flat area, before going into the river.
 Ersatzica pawed it.
 “The ground here is rather mushy.”